IBM/unitxt/docs/docs/debugging.rst

   # Test the templates with few shots
   test_card(card,num_demos=1,demo_pool_size=10)

-test_card has an optional parameter flag debug.
+test_card has an optional parameter debug flag.
 When set to true, the card is executed in debug mode, one step at a time.
 For example, it starts with loading the dataset, then performing the defined preprocessing steps, then performing the template rendering steps.
-After each step it prints the number of instances in each split, and one example from each split.
+After each step, it prints the number of instances in each split and one example from each split.

 .. code-block:: python